 For example, instead of saying that you want to stop procrastinating, say you want to plan your work ahead of time.
 When goals are created in a positive way you are more likely to succeed.
 When setting your goals, use terms that focus on a good behavior you want to build.
 It’s often easier to build a new habit than to quit a bad one.

 Shout it from a mountaintop!

 Make a public declaration about your goals, don’t go at it alone.
 Find another mom who has similar goals to help support each other.
 Look for support groups or classes.
 Tell your family or friends about your goals.
 Even get the kids to join in!
 Having support can help keep you on track.
 Sharing your challenges and successes makes the work easier and exciting.

 Be forgiving of mistakes.

 Forgive yourself for your mistakes.
-Everyone has slips when trying to build a healthy new habit.
+Everyone has slipped when trying to build a healthy new habit.
 The small lapses are just part of the process, it does not mean you have failed.
 Dust yourself off, rise up and continue on.
 Use it as an opportunity to learn your triggers for slipping up.
 For example, if you’re trying to quit smoking, maybe you are not ready to handle being around friends who do.

 Give yourself time.

 It takes a different length of time for everyone to make a habit, and research shows for some it is within 21 days.
-However for some people, it is not so simple and can take 2 months or more.
+However, for some people, it is not so simple and can take 2 months or more.
 Don’t get down on yourself if the habitual changes aren’t happening as fast as you expected, it does not mean it won’t get there.
 Give your brain time to make your new habit second nature.

 Make your goals reasonable.